STP Airways Flight Delay Compensation and Reimbursement for Cancelled Flights

 Right to Care

-Right to Care refers to a specific aspect of European Union Regulation 261/2004, which sets out standard rules on assistance and compensation for travelers in the event of denied boarding, flight cancellations, or long delays.
+Right to Care refers to a specific aspect of European Union Regulation 261/2004, which establishes regulations on assistance and compensation to passengers in the event of flight cancellations, long delays, or denied boarding.

-The “Right to Care” under EU261 requires airlines to provide certain services and assistance to passengers affected by significant delays or cancellations.
+The “Right to Care” under EU261/2004 obliges airlines to provide certain services and assistance to passengers facing significant delays or cancellations.
 These include:

-• Snacks and beverages appropriate for the waiting time
+• Food and drinks appropriate to the waiting time

 • Hotel accommodation if an overnight stay becomes necessary